Dean-Rough/sylo/README.md

 1.  **Initial Directory Structure:** The foundational directory structure as defined in [`DIRECTORY_STRUCTURE.md`](DIRECTORY_STRUCTURE.md:20) has been created.
 This includes the main `apps/`, `packages/`, and `.github/WORKFLOWS/` directories, along with their initial subdirectories ([`apps/web/`](apps/web/), [`apps/api-main/`](apps/api-main/), [`apps/ai-chat-core/`](apps/ai-chat-core/), [`packages/ui/`](packages/ui/), etc.) and placeholder `.env.example` files in [`apps/web/.env.example`](apps/web/.env.example:0) and [`apps/ai-chat-core/.env.example`](apps/ai-chat-core/.env.example:0).
 2. Clone the repository (if you haven't already).
-3. Install root dependencies: `[npm/yarn/pnpm] install` (Note: Monorepo tooling like Nx or Turborepo setup is pending).
+3. Install root dependencies: `npm install` in the `sylo-monorepo` directory.
 4. Set up environment variables:
     *   Copy the `.env.example` files located in [`apps/web/`](apps/web/) and [`apps/ai-chat-core/`](apps/ai-chat-core/) to `.env` (or `.env.local` for Next.js within `apps/web/`).
     *   Fill in the required credentials and configuration values.